OGMyst/milestone-Project-three/README.md

 - The explore page for films features pagination and a searchbar

-- The Navbar takes the user to all pages including the calendar but not the individual release date pages.
+- The Navbar takes the user to all pages but not the individual release date pages

-- Users can add, edit and delete information for films
+- The site has CRUD functionality for information on the films

 ### Features Left to Impliment